10 injured in unprovoked Indian firing along LoC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Ten innocent civilians including two women and two children sustained serious injuries as the Indian troops, in last 24 hours, resorted to unprovoked fire of mortars and heavy weapons in Jandrot and Nikial sectors along LOC, says an ISPR press release on Monday.
+RAWALPINDI: Ten innocent civilians, including two women and two children, sustained serious injuries as the Indian troops, in the last 24 hours, resorted to unprovoked fire of mortars and heavy weapons in Jandrot and Nikial sectors along the LOC, said an ISPR press release on Monday.

-Indian army deliberately targeted civilian population in Jabbar, Sandhara, Sumbal Gali and Dabsi villages of Kotli District.
-The injured have been evacuated to nearby medical facility for necessary care.

 Meanwhile, Pakistan has registered a strong protest against India on Monday for continuous ceasefire violations across the Line of Control (LoC) which resulted in critical injuries to the civilians, reported a private news channel.